 for people to use their homes as a ATM, this abruptly ended in 2008 and

-was a large driver in causing the bubble.
-While super low interest rates have allowed people to refinance homes and cut their monthly payments they have also devistated the incomes of those with savings causing them to curtail spending.
+was a large driver in causing the bubble to burst.
+While super low interest rates have allowed people to refinance homes and cut their monthly payments they have also devastated the incomes of those with savings causing them to curtail spending.
 Slow job creation, coupled with many

 of the jobs being created at the low end of the pay spectrum, is now being effected by another recent occurrence, hours are being cut by many